arthur-alves/fonetipy/README.md

-# Fonetipy
+# FonetiPy

-Fonetica implements the BuscaBR algorithm in Python to match misspelled or ambiguous words at Brazil.
+FonetiPy implements the BuscaBR algorithm in Python to match misspelled or ambiguous words at Brazil.
+It's fully inspired at [Ruby Fonetica](https://github.com/sobrinho/fonetica)

-# Usage
+## Usage:

 A simple usage is: